John Gladding House & Store: Conditions Assessment & Feasibility Study

 In 2014, the Town of Bristol contracted GMI Architects to conduct an assessment of the physical conditions at the John Gladding house and store buildings in order to provide recommendations for preservation and repair of the historic property.
 The study includes the history and significance of the buildings, existing conditions and plans, and options for design and reuse.
 As a result of this study, Town officials and community members can create a plan for the preservation and adaptive reuse of the John Gladding property.

 The Gladding properties, pictured above, are located at 205 Thames and 211 Thames Street and are within Bristol's Waterfront Historic District.

-The Town of Bristol is currently updating the 2010 Natural Hazard Mitigation Plan.
+The Town of Bristol has adopted the FEMA approved 2016 Natural Hazard Mitigation Plan.
 This plan is important to the town because it helps the Town to plan and receive funding for projects that reduce the risk of injury or damage to property from future natural hazard events such as flooding and hurricanes.

 Community Partnerships Center-Roger Williams University

 The Community Partnerships Center at Roger Williams University provides opportunities for students teams to partner with local government, nonprofit groups and other communities to complete projects that benefit the community and allow students to gain real world experience in almost every area of education provided at RWU.